Starting a home-based ECE service

 The positions of both coordinator and educator involve high levels of trust and responsibility.
 It is therefore essential for the welfare of the children attending the service that care is taken in the selection of high calibre personnel to fulfil these positions.

-Under the Vulnerable Children Act 2014(external link), all home-based educators are defined as core-workers.
+Under the Children's Act 2014(external link), all home-based educators are defined as core-workers.
 As such they are subject to safety checking requirements that include:

 - a standard safety check, and